Bayi-Mostapha/SynCareer/README.md

 - columns are defined for each table, check components/company/job-offers-table to know how to make one, you can add "sorting by" column and action like i did
 - data is fetched from server, make sure that data structure is like columns
 - seachColumn is the column used for seach

+## video call setup
+1- go to node_modules/randombytes/browser.js and change all instaces of global to window (search for global `ctrl+f` put the cursor and click on `ctrl+d` and change global to window) 2- remove this folder, you will find it inside node_modules: ".vite" 3- run  `npm run dev`